 The garage houses NCAT's company Priuses, but SIFT also uses it for storage purposes.
 Most of our tools and hoses hang in here, as well as many of our seeds.
-We're also in the process of setting up a wash station on the north side of the garage to process our vegetables as we harvest them for sale at the farmers market and donation to the food bank or rescue mission.
+Under the overhang on the north side of the garage where we hang our garlic to cure, we have a wash station to process our vegetables as we harvest them for sale at our farm stand or donation to the food bank.

 12' x 40'.
 Built in 2011 using untreated 2"x8" hemfir boards for the baseboards, rebar, 2" PVC pipes for the hoops, 1" PVC pipes for purlins, untreated 1x4" hemfir boards for hipboards, plywood for the north end, and 6-mil greenhouse film from Farmtek as a cover.
 The sides can roll up to the hipboards, approximately 4' above the baseboards, to provide air circulation in summer.
 Total cost: about $1,500.

-Currently growing: Cover crop of wheat and peas.
+Currently growing: Cover crop of sorghum/sudangrass to add organic matter.

 12' x 40'.
 Built in 2011 using untreated 2"x8" hemfir boards for the baseboards, rebar, 2" PVC pipes for the hoops, 1" PVC pipes for purlins, untreated 1"x4" hemfir boards for hipboards, plywood for the ends, and 5-mm Solexx as a cover.
 Total cost: about $1,800.

 12' x 40'.
 Built in 2011 using untreated 2"x8" hemfir boards for the baseboards, rebar, 2" PVC pipes for the hoops, 1" pvc pipes for purlins, untreated 1"x4" hemfir boards for hipboards, and 6- mil greenhouse film from FarmTek as a cover.
-The sides can roll up to the hipboards, approximately 4' above the baseboards, to provide air circulation in summer.
+A 30% reflective shadecloth covers the top of the hoop house to block some of the hot sun, and the sides of the hoop house can roll up to the hipboards, approximately 2' above the baseboards, to provide air circulation in summer.
 Total cost: about $1,500.

 12' x 40'.
 Built in 2011 using untreated 2x8" hemfir boards for the baseboards, rebar, 2" pvc pipes for the hoops, 1" pvc pipes for purlins, untreated 1x4" hemfir boards for hipboards, plywood for the north end, and 6-mil greenhouse film from Farmtek as a cover.
-The sides can roll up to the hipboards, approximately 4' above the baseboards, to provide air circulation in summer.
+A 30% bulk shadecloth covers the top of the hoop house to block some of the sun, and the sides of the hoop house can roll up to the hipboards, approximately 2' above the baseboards, to provide air circulation in summer.
 Total cost: about $1,500.

 In addition to the greenhouse attached to the south side of the NCAT building (not pictured on this map), the SIFT farm includes this freestanding greenhouse.
 Built in 1978 as a demonstration of a low-cost passive solar greenhouse (meaning we add no additional heat), and facing due south to capture the maximum amount of sunlight, NCAT employees used it for years to grow vegetables in the raised beds.
 SIFT took over management of the greenhouse in 2011.

-Constructed in 2011 from old shipping pallets, the majority of SIFT's composting happens in these six bins.
+Constructed in 2012 from old shipping pallets and revamped in 2013, the majority of SIFT's composting happens in these four large bins.
 With donations from local grocery stores, cafes, and community members, as well as scraps from around the farm, we build our own valuable soil amendment.
 Compost is great for adding nutrients to the soil, as well as binding together soil particles to improve soil structure and better retain water and nutrients—an essential when your soil is as sandy as ours.

-The native hedgerow has arrived!
-We planted a variety of shrubs and grasses native to Montana in a two-row border around the SIFT farm.
-The outer row includes the saskatoon/service berry and chokecherry, which grow to about 12-14 feet, and the inner row includes golden currant, woods rose, and silverberry, which grow to about 6-8 feet.
+The native hedgerow is composed of a variety of shrubs and grasses native to Montana in a two-row border around the SIFT farm.
+The outer row includes the saskatoon/service berry and chokecherry, which grow to about 12-14 feet and produce edible berries, and the inner row includes golden currant, which also produces edible berries, woods rose, and silverberry, which grow to about 6-8 feet.
 A third row of basin wildrye grass completes the hedgerow.

-Native plants need little care and watering once established since they're adapted to the local climate, and their presence will both protect crops from strong winds and increase biodiversity—important in strengthening the health of the farm by attracting beneficial species that help pollinate and control pests.
-Before planting the hedgerow, there was just one shrub and one tree on the entire property, so the hedgerow will improve our farm's biodiversity exponentially.
+Native plants need little care and watering once established since they're adapted to the local climate, and their presence will both protect crops from strong winds and increase biodiversity-- important in strengthening the health of the farm by attracting beneficial species that help pollinate and control pests.
+The flowers of native plants attract significantly more local insects than the flowers of non-natives, so with this hedgerow we can attract many more pollinators to the farm.
+Before planting the hedgerow, there was just one shrub and one tree on the entire property, so the hedgerow will be a huge improvement to our farm's biodiversity.